ITR13/CobaltCoreShipLoader/OldReadMe.md

 Keep in mind that the colorless "default cards" you start with are defined here.

 ### Sprite stuff
 If you make subfolders, these will be part of the sprite name.
-For example, "ShipMods/Test/Yay/Test2/cat.png" will have the name "@@Test/Yay/Test2/cat".
+For example, "ShipMods/Test/Test2/cat.png" will have the name "@@Test/Test2/cat".
-Folders that *share* folders don't need to put in the parts that match, for example "Test/Yay/Test3/cat.startership" can use "@@Test2/cat" instead of the full path.
 You can use the sprites from other shipmods if you know their paths.
 You can use sprites from regular mods if you know what they register them as, and append it with "@mod_part:" or "@mod_extra_part:"

 ### Ships that came with the game
-If you scroll down you get a list of the starting ships.
-To see how your current ship+artifact+deck looks, you can check out your save file, it's almost the same format.
+To see how your current ship+artifact+deck looks, you can check out your save file.
 Alternatively you can use my [Profile Editor](https://github.com/ITR13/CobaltCoreEditor) to export a .diffship file that can be renamed to .startership if you remove the cards from your character decks.
-Btw, files with modded ships also work!
-Just make sure to add the mods as dependencies in nickel.json
+You can also check them by scrolling down

 #### Artemis
 ```json